-Specifically, an expunged crime will continue to follow a convicted criminal in the following ways:
+An expunged crime will continue to follow you in certain circumstances.
+Specifically, it may follow you in the following scenarios.

-- If You Seek Certain Licenses or Employment: certain government agencies may be able to access information about expunged convictions in some states.
-These state legislatures have reasoned that the public safety or the public good in allowing these agencies to learn about the expungement outweigh the burden imposed on the person whose criminal record was expunged.
-For example, Florida allows information about expunged criminal records to be disclosed to the Florida Bar, the Department of Children and Families, the Board of Education and law enforcement agencies.
+Certain government agencies may be able to access information about expunged convictions in some states.
+These state legislatures have reasoned that the public safety or the public good outweighs the burden imposed on you.
+For example, Florida allows the disclosure of information about expunged criminal records to the Florida Bar, the Department of Children and Families, the Board of Education, and law enforcement agencies.

-- If You Face Immigration or Deportation Hearings: convicted criminals who have had their records expunged may also find that their records come into play again if they face immigration or deportation proceedings.
-People who are not United States Citizens – even those who are in this country legally – may be deported for a criminal offense.
-Additionally, the federal government, which is responsible for conducting deportation hearings and hearing other immigration matters, is not bound to honor state laws regarding expunged criminal records and may decide to deport a person who is not a U.S. citizen based on an expunged criminal record.
+Additionally, the federal government, which is responsible for conducting deportation hearings and other immigration matters, is not bound to honor state laws regarding expunged criminal records and may decide to deport a person who is not a U.S. citizen, even if they receive an expungement for the offense.